 Most brides I know run a pretty extensive wedding spreadsheet.
 It’s a great way to keep track of everything really tidily.
 Here’s a tip: add a column next to your guest names, and number them.
 When you send out your invitation and RSVP card, on each RSVP, write in light pencil the number that corresponds to the guest.
 That way, when your guest forgets to write their name in, and assumes you are a mind reader… you can be!

 Tip 4: Let me count the ways…

 This is semi-related to the first tip.
 Set your RSVP date so that your guests will look at it and think, “I better get onto that” rather than “I’ll sort that later”.
-So if you are sending out invites 8 weeks before, then set the date 4 weeks before.
-You’ve got plenty of time to chase stragglers, but you also have a short enough window of time that your guests will apply some priority to your RSVP.
+So if you are sending out invites 8 weeks before, then set the date 3 or 4 weeks before.
+This is then plenty of time to chase stragglers, but you also have a short enough window of time that your guests will apply some priority to your RSVP.
 Here’s some more advice on setting an appropriate RSVP date.